Summary: If being judged makes you uncomfortable, here are some ways to structure a feedback session for success.

 Acknowledge that the meeting is stressful and anxiety-producing.
 No, that won’t make the nervousness go away.
 It will, however, shrink the elephant to a smaller size and make the situation more honest.

 Use these four significant ways to set up a feedback meeting.

 There are ways to make difficult conversations more productive.

-Here are 4 major aspects of feedback that need to be in any discussion:
+Here are four significant aspects of feedback that need to be in any discussion:

-- Make sure you are both clear about what is to be discussed.
+- Make sure you are both clear about the present debate.

 - Keep it simple and stay on the subject (no ‘furthermore’ or ‘in addition to’).

 - Be respectful (no unnecessary jokes, leave that for having a snack together).

 - Agree to the next steps together (the key here is to decide the next steps with each other, not with one dictatorial and the other submissive).